Overview

 }

 We ask the transpile to be continuous with the watch flag.
-The emulator detects the change in the JS functions and update them on the fly:
+Then, the emulator detects changes in the generated JS files, and updates the emulator services:

 tsc -w